testalliance/zKillboard/README.md

 - make install
 - add stuff to php so it loads it

-The stomp service is read only.
+The stomp service is read only, and might very well be moved some place else, nothing is certain with this So do not use the stomp service for anything super important, not yet!
 - Stomp server: tcp://82.221.99.197:61613
 - Stomp user: guest
 - Stomp pass: guest